-There are four quarantine facilities in New Zealand, located in or near both Auckland and Christchurch.
-Note also that pets can only be imported from an Approved Country, and need to have spent at least the last six months in this country.
+Note that pets can only be imported into New Zealand from an approved country, and need to have spent at least the last six months in this country.

 Read more about the steps to import a dog or cat to New Zealand.

 Pet Quarantine for Hawaii

 Unlike the other 49 states of the United States, there are many extra steps to import a pet to Hawaii, thanks to its rabies-free status, including the possibility of quarantine.

 However, quarantine can luckily be avoided if you follow the steps for the “5 Days or Less” quarantine program and your pet qualifies for “Direct Airport Release”.